dapregi/PyRoar/README.rst

     >>> pokemon.get_weight('1')
     69

-Results are retrieved as JSON.
+Results are retrieved as JSON formatted data.
 Therefore, they can be queried by key:

 .. code-block:: python